fantom-prj/SALA/README.md

 This package itself does not require installation.
 Essential binary files for Linux platform are included in ./resources/bin (for SALA) and ./code/SCAFEv1.0.1/resources/bin (for SCAFE).
 If other platform is used, the binary files need to be replaced by the ones from your system.
 Alternative bin set for Mac OS can be downloaded [here](https://drive.google.com/drive/folders/13SqjSH0eGSH5xnKH4RE43yXtIinvCZet?usp=drive_link).
 Please replace the downloaded bin folder with the bin folder for SALA and SCAFE.

 # <a name="how_to_run"></a>How to run
+Please refer to the [wiki page](https://github.com/fantom-prj/SALA/wiki) to run a demo

 ## <a name="transcript_model"></a>Assembling into transcript models
 This tool assigns long-read sequencing data (as query) to a set of reference transcripts (e.g. GENCODE) using a 5' end centric approach.
 Several reference transcript annotation sets are available [here](https://drive.google.com/drive/folders/1CJS5tb4mlfYvQMX4W5ZAXwjC5woMhJF0?usp=drive_link).
 This code will take a set of user-defined confident 5' end clusters (or de novo defined by SCAFE clustering) and 3' end clusters (or de novo defined by clustering) and assign the query reads to the reference transcripts with the following step:
 1. A query read is classified as complete if both of its 5' and 3' end overlap a confident 5' and 3' end cluster, otherwise as incomplete.